Introduction

 Newton is a 2D physics simulator for Adobe After Effects (AE).

 Newton interprets 2D layers of the current composition as rigid bodies in a physical world.
 These bodies can collide with each other, slide, bounce, and react to gravity.
-Bodies can also be connected to each other using joints.
+Bodies can also be connected using joints.

-Newton provides a simple, clean, and easy to use interface, offering fast OpenGL preview and intuitive controls.
-Once simulation is completed, Newton exports the animation to AE using standard keyframes.
+Newton provides a simple, clean, and easy-to-use interface, offering fast OpenGL preview and intuitive controls.
+Once the simulation is completed, Newton exports the animation to AE using standard keyframes.

 Note: